Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 Most of the time, Harry does what circumstances force him to do.
 His character is shaped not by himself, not by his choice, but by the pressure of events and the manipulations of others.
 Harry is what he is not by his choice — he was made that way: by Dumbledore, the Dursleys, Voldemort, teachers, friends, enemies.

-The very idea of forming or revealing character under the pressure of the world isn’t such a bad approach.
+The idea of forming or revealing character under the pressure of the world isn’t such a bad approach.
 After all, that’s partly how it works in reality.
 The problem is that a person always has the choice to either go with the flow or swim against it.

 Let’s not settle for small examples — let’s take Hamlet.
 Shakespeare also builds the plot around the pressure of circumstances on a person, but what makes Hamlet a strong character is his active stance, his defiance of fate.
 Even despite his failure and the tragic ending.

 Harry, on the other hand, is passive.
 He doesn’t resist fate, he accepts it, he accepts it all seven books long, with rare "routine" exceptions.

-The culmination to this acceptance is the last pages of the seventh book, where it’s revealed that Harry’s entire journey perfectly followed the path laid out by Dumbledore.
+The culmination of this acceptance is the last pages of the seventh book, where it’s revealed that Harry’s entire journey perfectly followed the path laid out by Dumbledore.
 Even after this revelation, he continued to follow the route set for him.
 Utter passivity and complete submission to fate.

 I can’t imagine how this character could be a role model or a guide for growing up.
 If you want a story about growth, responsibility, and love — look at Naruto.
 He’s also the chosen one, also gets in everyone’s way, but he’ll break himself in half to do things his own way — Hamlet, anime-style :-D